HeringtonPress/OLC/Chapter01.md

 **HP** (or Hit Points) is the amount of damage you can take before getting Wounded.

-**Armor** is the amount of damage you ignore on each attack.
+**Armor** is the amount you reduce damage taken to a minimum of 1.

 **Skills** can be anything (flower arrangement, rolling dices, etc).
 When asked to roll for an action, you can use one of your skills instead of the stat the referee tells you use if it would thematically make sense.
-You can have as many Skills as your Intelligence Bonus to a minimum of 1.
+You can have as many Skills as your Swords Stat to a minimum of 1.

 ## Rolling